-Whilst the Council is not obliged to have a formally appointed Money Laundering Reporting Officer ("MLRO") under the POCA, it is good practice for an officer to be nominated as being responsible for the Council's antimoney laundering activities.
+Whilst the Council is not obliged to have a formally appointed Money Laundering Reporting Officer ("MLRO") under the Proceeds of Crime Act, it is good practice for an officer to be nominated as being responsible for the Council's anti-money laundering activities.
 The Council should therefore always have a nominated anti-money laundering officer ("the Officer"), along with two nominated deputies, who are authorised to act in their absence.